Noobify2012/Drippy-model/res/Readme.txt

 About/Overview: This is my implementation of the Dungeon Model.
 A player enters the dungeon with nothing but their empty treasure sack.
 The player then navigates the dungeon from their start point to the end.
 They can either start at a randomly selected point and navigate to a point at least 5 moves away or start at cave 0 and move through all the nodes in the dungeon.
+Dungeons are represented as interconnected nodes where position row 0, column 0 also known as index 0 is in the top left-hand corner and the index increases from left to right in the increasing x direction of the Cartesian plane(columns).
+It then drops to the next y position down and all the way to the left like a carriage return to do the same process for the second row.
+An example 3 row by 3 columns graph is
+below:
+        columns
+    0       1       2
+r
+o   3       4       5
+w
+s   6       7       8

+The program will print the final list of edges to the screen after it has generated which will have the indexes of both caves connected by a bidirectional arrow(18<========>23).

 List of features.
 List all features that are present in your program.
 - When the program starts the user is greeted and presented with the criteria for entering proper